eigenfoo/old-eigenfoo.github.io/_posts/2019-09-20-prob-prog-libraries.md

 data, compute the posterior (either by sampling from it, in the case of MCMC, or by approximating it, in the case of VI).

-Most probabilistic programming frameworks out there either implement HMC (or NUTS, or some variant thereof) or VI.
+Most probabilistic programming libraries out there either implement HMC (or NUTS, or some variant thereof) or VI.

 ### Computing the mode: optimizer